 Plus, hackers have a history of hunting down Google’s vulnerabilities.
 In 2010, Google detailed a Chinese hacking attempt.
 They targeted 34 companies, from Yahoo to Adobe.

 That’s not all.
 Hackers leaked almost 5 million Gmail passwords in 2014, CNN reports.
 To make matters worse, Google once exposed user data itself.
 That’s right.
 According to NPR, Google accidentally exposed over 52.5 million people’s user data.
 It all came down to a bug in the Google+ API.

 In 2021, a cybersecurity firm blew the whistle on a scam that peddled malware through Excel spreadsheets.
 According to Morphisec, criminals plant Remote Access Trojans (RATs) into Excel spreadsheets.
 Then, they send the Excel files to unsuspecting people through email.

 Once a victim clicks a malicious email attachment, the RAT inside the file scuttles to work.
 Excel loads and executes the malicious code, which causes chaos from afar.
 Luckily, it’s easy to avoid this scam: Don’t open files from unknown emails.

 Cut out Google Drive security risks.
 Use this instead

 Sure, Google Drive is a convenient and free way to store your files.
 But it collects a massive amount of data on you.
 Switch away from Google Drive and pick a secure and private cloud storage option.

-Kim recommends her sponsor, IDrive.
+Kim recommends our sponsor, IDrive.
 This company protects you from ransomware.
 Defend your data with IDrive to set up a strategy if a hacker attacks your computer.
 The worst thing you can do is leave your files unprotected.